 RULE 54.
-Taking bill from table.-No bill which has been laid upon the table shall be taken therefrom except by a vote of two-thirds of the membership of the Senate present and voting.
+Taking bill from table. - No bill which has been laid upon the table shall be taken therefrom except by a vote of two-thirds of the membership of the Senate present and voting.

 RULE 54.1.
-Bill title.-The title of each bill shall adequately and fairly reflect its subject matter.
+Bill title. - The title of each bill shall adequately and fairly reflect its subject matter.

 RULE 55.
-Amending titles of bills.-When a bill is materially modified or the scope of its application extended or decreased, or if the county, or counties, to which it applies is changed, the title of the bill shall be changed by the Senator introducing the bill or by the committee having it in charge, or by the Principal Clerk, so as to indicate the full purport of the bill as amended and the county or counties to which it applies.
+Amending titles of bills. - When a bill is materially modified or the scope of its application extended or decreased, or if the county or counties to which it applies is changed, the title of the bill shall be changed by the Senator introducing the bill or by the committee having it in charge, or by the Principal Clerk, so as to indicate the full purport of the bill as amended and the county or counties to which it applies.

 RULE 56.
-Corrections of typographical errors in bills.-The Enrolling Clerk is authorized to make corrections of typographical errors in the text of bills at any time prior to ratification.
-Before the correction is made, the Enrolling Clerk shall have the approval of the Chairman of the Committee on Rules and Operations of the Senate or, in his absence, the Vice-Chairman of said Committee.
+Corrections of typographical errors in bills. - The Enrolling Clerk is authorized to make corrections of typographical errors in the text of bills at any time prior to ratification.
+Before the correction is made, the Enrolling Clerk shall have the approval of the Chair of the Committee on Rules and Operations of the Senate or, in the Chair's absence, the Vice-Chair of said Committee, the President Pro Tempore, or the Deputy President Pro Tempore.